Indianapolis Military Divorce Attorney

 What Is the Difference Between Military Divorce and Civilian Divorce?

 In most respects, a divorce in which one or both spouses serve in the United States military is indistinguishable from a civilian divorce.
 The process is generally the same; the same issues must be addressed and the outcome—a decree of dissolution of marriage—is the same.
 There are, however, a few aspects that differentiate military divorce from civilian cases.
-Get in touch with a family lawyer at Bowen & Associates, LLC to learn about your options in divorce.
+Get in touch with a military divorce lawyer at Bowen & Associates, LLC to learn about your options in divorce.
 We would be happy to answer your questions in a free consultation!

 Before a military member can file for divorce in Indianapolis, they must meet a unique residency requirement.
 Military families are often re-stationed and required to move from one part of the country or world to another.
 Because of this, it is necessary that a service member demonstrate that they or their spouse has resided or been stationed in the state for at least six months and has lived for at least three months in the county where the petition will be filed.